Carson Kelly Preview, Player Props: Tigers vs. Royals

-Carson Kelly -- with a slugging percentage of .364 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Zack Greinke on the hill, on September 26 at 6:40 PM ET.
+Carson Kelly -- hitting .161 with two doubles, a home run, six walks and five RBI in his past 10 games -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Jonathan Bowlan on the hill, on September 27 at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Athletics.
+He had a hitless performance in his previous game (0-for-1) against the Royals.

 Sportsbook Promo Codes